telerik/xamarin-forms-docs/Controls/Chart/how-to/chart-how-to-create-custom-palette.md

 ---

 #Overview#
-When a user needs to define custom sets of colors, they can take advantage of Custom Palettes.
+When a user needs to define custom sets of colors, they can take advantage of custom palettes.
 Here is an example that shows how to achieve this:

 #Example#